Hello, everybody! Take a seat because class is in session.

 A call-to-action(CTA) is simply an instruction you give to your audience.
 It usually has an imperative verb (“Register now”, “Get in touch with us”) and we’ll get to the reason behind that shortly.
 The request could be anything.

-According to the definition, the world has a lot more calls-to-action than we’d imagine.
+According to the definition, the world has a lot more calls-to-action than we’d probably imagine.
 By simply sharing a funny video on Twitter and telling people to watch it, you’re creating a CTA.

 Here’s what one of our CTAs looks like:

 In this lesson, we will talk about creating calls-to-action in landing pages but also in articles and websites.
 To be honest, every web page should have at least one call-to-action.
-They may not always be relevant, but it’s about the reader’s convenience.

 The Placement of Your Calls-to-Action